Road to MLK Future

 Books and Other Library Materials

-- Most items in the MLK Library collection will be accessible.
+- Most items from the MLK Library collection continue to be accessible.

-- All titles in good condition unique to the MLK Library are available either at branch locations or by placing holds.
-Selection of these titles is based on condition, whether they are available in hardcopy and frequency of use.
+- All titles in good condition unique to the MLK Library are available either at neighborhood libraries or by placing holds.

-- DVDs, CDs, large print books, and paperback books and magazines currently at the MLK Library that are in good condition are available at branch locations.
+- DVDs, CDs, large print books and paperback books and magazines are available at neighborhood libraries.

-- Library users can continue to pick up holds at any library location.
+- Library users can continue to pick up holds at any neighborhood library.
 Learn more about holds pickups locations.

 Library Express, 1990 K St. NW